West Timor Travel, Indonesia – Indonesian Tribes and Sacrifices

 It is almost impossible to visit the traditional villages without a local guide.
 This is not a matter of comfort or research, as some of the villages do not welcome visitors unless they are in the presence of a local guide who can speak the dialect and who needs to introduce them to the village elders.

-Secondly, even if you know some Bahasa Indonesia, it is very unlikely that you can in any way communicate with the villagers and tribe elders, since few of them know and understand the national language!
+Secondly, even if you know some Bahasa Indonesia, it is very unlikely that you can in any way communicate with the villagers and elders of Indonesian tribes during your West Timor travel, since few of them know and understand the national language!

 Also, some of the villages are hidden high up in the mountains and the rough winding roads leading to them are not serviced by any form of public transport, so a car and with a driver would anyway need to be hired.

-Although we chose to visit tribal villages independently in Sumba, Alor, and Papua, we decided that this time around it would make sense to avail ourselves of the service of a guide/translator.
+Although we chose to visit other villages and Indonesian tribes independently in Sumba, Alor, Papua in Indonesia and even around Laos, we decided that this time around it would make sense to avail ourselves of the service of a guide/translator.
 The people at the tourist office spoke no English whatsoever, but we managed to make ourselves understood when asking for a local guide.

 Whilst asking for a guide at the tourist office, we had simultaneously also contacted Pae Nope by SMS (tel +6281339111937), a very well-known figure on the island who is directly related one of the kings of West Timor, Indonesia.
 He told us that he was not on the island at the time, but could hook us up with one of his other guide friends.